sam20908/vscode-fastolympiccoding/README.md

 ---

 ### Setting Up
-Provide settings for the languages you use in `settings.json`.
-Here are some example configurations for C++, Python, and Java:
+Provide run settings for the languages you use in `settings.json`.
+Here are some examples for C++, Python, and Java:
 ```json
 {
   "fastolympiccoding.runSettings": {